Handling null characters

 - the

-selects the Rosie sub-matches, - the
+.subspart of the argument tojqselects the Rosie sub-matches, - the

-processes each element of the array, and - the
+[]processes each element of the array, and - the

-selects the start position (1-based) for each sub-match.
+.sselects the start position (1-based) for each sub-match.

 Finally, to identify sequences of nulls, we could of course search for

-command as before will show us the start of each run
+"\x00"+.
+The same jq command as before will show us the start of each run

 of nulls.
 There is a single run of 3 nulls in the input file, starting at the